Picpoul de Pinet 2019

-The grapes were harvested at night to ensure the grapes were cool when arriving at the winery to ensure that delicate fruit character was preserved before pressing and that the aromatic style of the wine was guaranteed.
-The wine was fermented and stored in stainless steel which ensured no oxidation of the citrus fruit character.
-A cool fermentation (around 15°C) also helped preserve fruit purity.
+The grapes were harvested overnight to ensure the grapes were cool when they arrived at the winery to ensure that the delicate fruit character was preserved before pressing and that the wine's aromatic style was guaranteed.
+The wine is fermented and stored in stainless steel against oxidation of the citrus fruit character.
+Cool fermentation (around 15 ° C) also helps maintain fruit purity.

-However, it it is at this point that the Villa des Croix differs from most Picpouls de Pinet.
-Most are bottled in Dec/Jan, after fermentation and settling alone.
-However, the Villa des Croix is also and always kept on its lees for a minimum of 4 months to add texture, weight, body and complexity while not detracting from the expected fruity-and-mouthwatering nature of a Picpoul de Pinet.
+However, it is at this point that the Villa des Croix differs from most Picpouls de Pinet.
+Most are bottled in December / January, after fermentation and settling alone.
+However, the Villa des Croix is also aged on its lees for a minimum of 4 months to add structure, weight, body and complexity, without compromising the expected fruity and mouthwatering character of a Picpoul de Pinet.

-Awarded 95 points by Decanter during the panel tasting in April 2019 on the Picpoul de Pinet tasting.
+Awarded 95 points by Decanter during the panel tasting in April 2019 at the Picpoul de Pinet tasting.